Cidaas/cidaas-sdk-ios-v2/README.md

 #### Initiate Email verification

-This method is to be used when you want to receive a verification code via Email:
+This method is to be used when you want to receive a verification code via Email, cal l**initiateEmailVerification()**.

-**initiateEmailVerification()**.

 ```swift
 cidaas.initiateEmailVerification(requestId:"45a921cf-ee26-46b0-9bf4-58636dced99f", sub:"7dfb2122-fa5e-4f7a-8494-dadac9b43f9d") {